Treaty of San Francisco: Soviet Union's opposition to the treaty

 The Soviet Union took part in the San Francisco conference, and the Soviet delegation was led by the Soviet Deputy Foreign Minister Andrei Gromyko.
 From the start of the conference the Soviet Union expressed vigorous and vocal opposition to the draft treaty text prepared by the United States and the United Kingdom.
 The Soviet delegation made several unsuccessful procedural attempts to stall the proceedings.
 The Soviet Union's objections were detailed in a lengthy 8 September 1951 statement by Gromyko.
 The statement contained a number of the Soviet Union's claims and assertions: that the treaty did not provide any guarantees against the rise of Japanese militarism; that China was not invited to participate despite being one of the main victims of the Japanese aggression; that the Soviet Union was not properly consulted when the treaty was being prepared; that the treaty sets up Japan as an American military base and draws Japan into a military coalition directed against the Soviet Union; that the treaty was in effect a separate peace treaty; that the draft treaty violated the rights of China to Taiwan and several other islands; that the draft treaty, in violation of the Yalta agreement, did not recognize the Soviet Union's sovereignty over South Sakhalin and the Kuril Islands; and other objections.
 It was not until 19 October 1956, that Japan and the Soviet Union signed a Joint Declaration ending the war and reestablishing diplomatic relations.

 Exclusion of the ROC and PRC

 The ongoing Chinese Civil War and thus the question of which Chinese government was legitimate presented a dilemma to conference organizers.
-The United States wanted to invite the Republic of China (ROC) on the island of Formosa to represent China, while the United Kingdom wished to invite the People's Republic of China (PRC) on mainland China as China's representative.
+The United States wanted to invite the Republic of China (ROC) on the island of Formosa to represent China, while the United Kingdom and Soviet Union wished to invite the People's Republic of China (PRC) on mainland China as China's representative.
 As a compromise, neither government was invited.